ML-KULeuven/socceraction/docs/documentation/intro.rst

 We can now assign a numeric value to each of these individual actions that quantifies how much the action contributed towards winning the game.
 Socceraction implements three frameworks for doing this: xT, VAEP and Atomic-Vaep.
-In this quickstart guid, we will focus on the xT framework.
+In this quickstart guide, we will focus on the xT framework.

 The expected threat or xT model overlays a :math:`M \times N` grid on the pitch in order to divide it into zones.
 Each zone :math:`z` is